RameshRukshan/5-Games-Made-Using-Programming-Data-Structures-Algorithms/README.md

    cd 5-Games-Made-Using-Programming-Data-Structures-Algorithms
    ```

-3. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse, etc.).
+3. Open the project in your preferred IDE (e.g., NetBeans, IntelliJ IDEA, Eclipse, etc.).

 4. Build and run the project.